-While the majority of APS-C SLRs, including as Canon’s most recent midrange T7i ($699.96 at Amazon)(Opens in a new window) model, have upgraded to image sensors with 24 megapixels, the T6 continues to employ an imager with only 18 megapixels.
-It is an old sensor, very much like the one that can be found in Canon models dating all the way back to the T2i from the year 2010.
+While the majority of APS-C SLRs, including Canon’s most recent midrange T7i ($699.96 at Amazon)(Opens in a new window) model, have upgraded to image sensors with 24 megapixels, the T6 continues to employ an imager with only 18 megapixels.
+It is an old sensor, very much like the one found in Canon models dating back to the T2i from the year 2010.

-I used Imatest to analyze the amount of noise in the photographs that I took.
-When taking JPGs with the T6’s default settings, the camera maintains a noise level of less than 1.5 percent up to ISO 3200.
-Even at low to moderate ISO settings, image detail is significantly reduced because of the intensive noise reduction that is taking place behind the scenes.
+I used Imatest to analyze the noise in the photographs I took.
+When taking JPGs with the T6’s default settings, the Camera maintains a noise level of less than 1.5 percent up to ISO 3200.
+However, even at low to moderate ISO settings, image detail is significantly reduced because of the intensive noise reduction that is taking place behind the scenes.

-Fine lines begin to get significantly smudged at just ISO 800, and they become extremely fuzzy at ISO 3200 and the highest possible ISO sensitivity of 6400.
-You have the option to use ISO 12800 as an extended setting, but we do not recommend doing so.
-This setting is disabled by default, and you will need to navigate the menu in order to turn it on.
+Fine lines begin to get significantly smudged at just ISO 800, and they become highly fuzzy at ISO 3200 and the highest possible ISO sensitivity of 6400.
+You can use ISO 12800 as an extended setting, but we do not recommend doing so.
+This setting is disabled by default, and you must navigate the menu to turn it on.

 Canon EOS Rebel T6 Specifications